 The variation of the power of solar radiation throughout all the day has a “bell curve” shape.
 According to this, in a dedicated page of our website (in Italian), we have reported some graphs relative to the direct, diffuse and reflected components of the radiation of the Sun for the different months of the year.
 These graphs indicate the monthly average of the solar radiation, so that it is possibile to have some days in which the intensity of the solar radiation is higher than in other days.

-Right above we have indicate a power of 800 W/m2 for the solar radiation.
+Right above we have indicated a power of 800 W/m2 for the solar radiation.
 We might note that this power has not a high spatial concentration (our pot or dishes do not occupy a surface of 1 m2!), so we need something that allows us to concentrate the solar radiation.
 That’s the reason why we use solar cookers and solar ovens!

 If we want to compare the power of the solar radiation with the cooking power that is available at home, we can consider that the cooking power of gas stoves is tipically comprised between 800 W (small stoves) and 3 kW (bigger and newer stoves), but their efficiency goes from 50% to 65%, as indicated in the following picture.

 It is important to note that more than simply concentrating the solar radiation, solar box ovens and solar panel cookers are also able to trap the heat inside their cooking chamber, thanks to the greenhouse effect that is created from the combination of the transparent closure and the dark pot.
-This effect is not necessarily present in the parabolic solar cookers, where the pot can be put in the focal point of the cooker without necessarily adding a transparent cover, thanks to the higher concentrating ratio and the higher power (more than 1 kW) that this cookers are able to reach.
+This effect is not necessarily present in the parabolic solar cookers, where the pot can be put in the focal point of the cooker without necessarily adding a transparent cover, thanks to the higher concentrating ratio and the higher power (more than 1 kW) that these cookers are able to reach.

 Power balance and heat balance in solar cookers and ovens